Analyze | Analyze Dependencies

 Select this option to have IntelliJ IDEA analyze only files that have not been committed to the version control system.
 Use the drop-down list to further limit the analysis scope.
 The available options are:

-and define a custom scope
+list, or click and define the scope

 Use a special language to define a scope.